MidnightDreamerX17/skill20/Psionics/README.md

 ## Manifesting Powers

 The manifester chooses one of their known powers.
 Manifestation is mutually exclusive with all other actions.
 The manifestation takes a full round, and takes effect immediately before the manifester's next turn.
 Once the manifestation is finished, the manifester uses up all the Psionic Power Points required for the power.
-For example, manifesting Adapt Body uses up 9 Psionic Power Points.
+For example, manifesting *Adapt Body* uses up 9 Psionic Power Points.

+The maximum amount of Psionic Power Points that can be spent on one power - combining base cost and any *augment* options - is equal to the manifester level.
+For example, at a manifester level of 10 using a power with a base cost of 5, no more than 5 power points can be spent to *augment* the power.

 Any amount of damage during the manifestation will force a skill check to maintain concentration.
 The difficulty is 10 + the Experience Level of the one who did the damage to the manifester.
 On a success, the power is not interrupted.
 On a failure, the power is interrupted, but the psionic power points are not expended.